-My practice embraces diverse media, encompassing painting, sculpture, and performance.
-While my projects involve many solitary hours in the studio, I increasingly court the participation of viewers in the presentation of my work.
-I’m interested in moving past the concept of the viewer as passive bystander, toward a more active role in experiencing art.
+My practice embraces diverse media, encompassing painting, sculpture and performance.
+Each different medium is chosen circumstantially to most effectively establish a dialog.
+I’m interested in moving past the concept of the viewer as the passive bystander, encouraging a more active role in experiencing art.

 Master of Fine Arts, Tufts University, Medford, MA and School of the Museum of Fine Arts, Boston, MA